 Guiding you to screening for prevention and early detection

-If you are currently experiencing symptoms, such as rectal bleeding, abdominal discomfort, or a change in bowel habits, contact your primary care physician or gastroenterologist (GI doctor).
-They may be seeing patients using telehealth services (virtual visits).
+If you are currently experiencing symptoms, such as rectal bleeding, abdominal discomfort, or a change in bowel habits, contact your primary care physician or gastroenterologist (GI doctor) today.

 For any additional questions, please contact our Helpline at 877-422-2030.